The Spoilers (1914 film)

 The Spoilers is a 1914 American silent Western film directed by Colin Campbell.
 The film is set in Nome, Alaska during the 1898 Gold Rush, with William Farnum as Roy Glennister, Kathlyn Williams as Cherry Malotte, and Tom Santschi as Alex McNamara.
 The film culminates in a spectacular saloon fistfight between Glennister and McNamara.
 In 1916, an expanded version was released, running 110 minutes.

 The film was adapted to screen by Lanier Bartlett from the Rex Beach novel of the same name.
 The film was remade in 1923 (with Noah Beery as McNamara), 1930 (with Gary Cooper as Glennister and Betty Compson as Malotte), 1942 (with John Wayne as Glennister, Randolph Scott as McNamara, and Marlene Dietrich as Malotte), and 1955 (with Jeff Chandler as Glennister, Rory Calhoun as McNamara, and Anne Baxter as Malotte).
 All of the films feature a lengthy, intense fight sequence.

 Plot summary

+While wealthy Alaskan mine owner Roy Glenister (William Farnum) and his partner vacation in the States, Washington politician Alex McNamara (Tom Santschi) plans a claim-jumping scheme throughout Alaska.
+When the envoy McNamara intends to send falls ill, his unwitting niece, Helen (Bessie Eyton), agrees to carry the documents to Alaska in his place.
+Upon Roy's return to Alaska, Helen soon attracts his attention -- to the dismay of Roy's longtime girlfriend, dancer Cherry (Kathlyn Williams).